 Week 4.
 Start employee training.
 Your team is both your greatest vulnerability and your strongest defence.
 Regular, practical security awareness training covering how to spot phishing, what to do with suspicious emails, and safe browsing habits turns your employees from targets into a human firewall.

-Beyond 30 days. engage a managed IT provider for continuous monitoring, roll out the Essential Eight, establish a backup and disaster recovery plan, and schedule quarterly security reviews.
+Beyond 30 days.
+Engage a managed IT provider for continuous monitoring, roll out the Essential Eight, establish a backup and disaster recovery plan, and schedule quarterly security reviews.

 Do Not Wait for a Wake-Up Call

-If you are a Sydney small business owner and your current cyber security leaves you uneasy, talk to us.
+If you are a Sydney small business owner and your current cyber security setup leaves you uneasy, talk to us.
 Milnsbridge provides managed IT and cyber security services built specifically for Sydney SMEs.
 We will assess your current setup, identify the gaps, and put a practical plan in place to protect your business, your data, and your clients.

 Get in touch with our team to schedule a no-obligation security assessment.
-It takes 30 minutes and could save you $39,000 or more.
+It takes 30 minutes and could save your business significant time, money, and reputation.

 About the Author